 My advice for Canadian students: shop around for online programs from established and recognized Canadian universities and colleges, even if they are out of province.
 For instance, some high quality professional online masters programs can be found at less than these prices, although finding fully online undergraduate programs at a lower cost will be more difficult.

 Athabasca University, in Alberta, and Thompson Rivers University’s Open Learning in British Columbia offer both undergraduate and graduate programs online.
 Royal Roads University in British Columbia offers mainly masters programs online, with a residential component.
+Memorial University, Newfoundland, offers three undergraduate programs and several masters programs fully online.
 None of these universities requires you to be resident within their province.

 For students in Alberta, try: e-Campus Alberta